RizkyDG/cash-calculator/README.md

 #Cash Calculator
 Created to help me quickly count the safe in my role as a Shift Supervisor at Starbucks.
+This was designed to be used only on small screens like the iPhone.

 I made a thing to make it easier to count money.
 It works like this: